 The code word in Madagascar is “mora mora,” meaning, “slow slow”.
-The gist of it is that things are not done in a rush there; your flight might be cancelled or postponed for hours or even shifted to the next day and you may encounter some other delays, all you need do is take a breath and just suck up the magnificence of Madagascar.
+The gist of it is that things are not done in a rush there; your flight might be cancelled or postponed for hours or even shifted to the next day and you may encounter some other delays, all you need do is take a deep breath and just suck up the magnificence of Madagascar.

+Here is a practical one; the trip from the US to Madagascar, for instance, is not less than 15 hours, but it will see you cross at least 8 time zones depending on the coast you are travelling in from.
 You don’t want to finish such a long journey and end up in a crappy apartment as your hotel room.
-Worse still is to make the trip during Madagascar’s rainy season from November to May.
+Worse still is if you made the trip during Madagascar’s rainy season which runs from November to May.

 What this means is that you really have to research the destination before you go and if you don’t have the time, simply contact Afro Tourism and we will be glad to help.

 Frankly, we advise travellers to use Madagascar tour companies to book the land portion of their vacation and book their international and internal flights separately.
 There are cost benefits in doing this but you have to be sure that you are choosing the right company.
 You should also carefully negotiate the details of the deal including the insurance package, the type of hotel you want and ask for a tour guide who can speak the language you understand (Malagasy and French are the popular languages in the country)and possibly ask if the deal covers your feeding.